 What if someone else will continue watching TV at the address?

 If other household members were living with the deceased and will continue watching live TV or using BBC iPlayer, the address still needs a TV Licence.
-The existing licence already covers them – a TV Licence covers everyone living at the address, not just the named account holder.
+The existing licence already covers them – a TV Licence covers everyone at the address, not just the named account holder.

 The transfer process is straightforward: no new payment is required, and the expiry date does not change.
 The licence continues until its original renewal date, at which point the new named holder will receive a renewal notice.